 Employees are your most valuable asset; more important than your factory, your bank account, even your reputation.
 That’s especially true in service environments, where your employees ensure a positive customer experience.
-Even employees who are carefully hidden behind the scenes impact facility maintenance, ensure product quality, and are a valuable source of innovative ideas.
-Retaining your employees should be a high priority, but how do you accomplish this goal?
+Even employees who are carefully hidden behind the scenes impact facility maintenance, ensure product quality and are a valuable source of innovative ideas.
+Strategies to retain employees require a high priority, but how do you accomplish this goal?

 Poor working conditions not only work against efforts to retain your employees, but they also act like a sieve that allows your best employees to leave for greener pastures while clogging the company with low-quality employees who stay with the company only because they have no better options.

 Your employees need to feel secure in their job.
 Learn employees’ names and greet them by name whenever you encounter them during the day.
 Let employees know that their contributions are valuable to the success of the entire organization, whether they clean the bathrooms or offer strategic advice as part of upper management.
 Everyone is important.

 Communication is critical for employee retention.
 Let them know about any rule changes that are anticipated and seek their input on the direction of the company in aspects that impact their jobs.
 If you’re constantly making huge changes around the company and not telling your team why it creates uncertainty that can cripple an organization.
 It can also make them feel like their job is at risk, and this can be detrimental to their work performance.